bertozzivill/train-the-trainers/episodes/lesson-design.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Iterative Development

+Over these two weeks, we will be focusing on helping you develop a single short lesson to teach the fundamentals of curriculum design.
+However, these same skills can be used to build out a much more extensive curriculum (like the one you're learning now).
+And because so many of the skills you might be teaching are in high demand, it's likely that you may be asked to conduct more trainings than you can possibly have the bandwidth for.
+Because of this, as you're designing larger courses it may be useful to consider developing a pipeline for tested, shareable curricula that others can pick up and teach.
+The Carpentries have a lovely model for this type of sharing that we'd like to take a moment to discuss here.

 The Carpentries community develops open source lessons, which can always be updated and may never be _finished_.